allwinromario/AirQ/README.md

 ## 📋 Overview

-AirQ is a comprehensive web application for monitoring real-time air quality data with secure user authentication powered by MongoDB.
-The platform provides an intuitive interface for tracking air quality metrics and visualizing environmental data.
+AirQ leverages Artificial Intelligence and Machine Learning to transform coarse-resolution satellite-based air quality data into high-resolution, actionable maps.
+By integrating satellite imagery, ground sensor readings, and meteorological parameters, AirQ generates precise NO₂ concentration maps, supporting better decision-making for researchers, policymakers, and environmental agencies.
+This project aims to bridge the gap between low-resolution air quality data and the high spatial resolution needed for effective pollution management and public health protection.

 ## 🏗️ Project Structure